unpoly/unpoly/src/unpoly/pages/csp.md

 The `nonce-` prefix is static, followed by your random nonce in Base64, followed by a space and your original JavaScript code.

-The embedded nonce must match a `script-src` nonce for your current response:
+The embedded nonce must match a `script-src` nonce of the response that you're currently rendering:

 ```http
 Content-Type: text/html